ponder-sh/ponder/packages/core/src/sync-historical/README.md

 3. A block callback registry
 4. A block progress tracker

-The progress trackers are basically an in-memory mirror of the event store cache metadata.
+The progress trackers are basically an in-memory mirror of the sync store cache metadata.
 Whenever the block progress tracker checkpoint moves forward, the service emits a `"historicalCheckpoint"` event.

 ## Task types